Smut Acronym: Meaning, Context, and Online Usage Explained

 Meaning: For audiences 17+; contains adult themes or language.

-Example: The fanfic is Rated M for strong content.
+Example: The fanfic is rated M for strong content.

 When to use: Common in fanfiction communities like AO3 or Wattpad.